wnordmann/sdk/docs/api/BaseMapSelector.md

 =============================

 Button that shows a base map dialog for selecting the base map.
-As alternative to use layer list
+Alternative to defining Baselayers in ol.map
 ```xml
 <BaseMapSelector map={map} />
 ```